Lobaro/docs/docs/lorawan-sensors/gps-lorawan/index.md

 ## LoRaWAN network parameters
 A large part of the configuration parameters are used to control the device's usage of Lo- RaWAN.
-Table 1 lists all of them.
+The table lists all of them.
 There are two different ways to use LoRaWAN: over-the-air activation (OTAA) and activation by personalization (ABP).
 Some configuration parameters are only used with one of those methods, others are used for both.